 When you get to Dawlish you will find a very pretty little seaside town with lots of cafes and opportunities to sample a cream tea or some more ice cream!

 Dawlish is the home to the famous black swans, so be sure to look out for them too.
+See our guide to visiting Dawlish.

 Don’t worry if you’re too tired to walk back to Dawlish Warren after your Dawlish sea wall walk.
 From here you can either catch a train or bus which both run regularly or you could always catch a taxi!